TejaVooh/soperator/README.md

+The idea is the brainchild of **Himanshu V Kulkarni**.
+It’s built for DevOps teams, SREs, and platform engineers who want to automate routine infrastructure tasks without reinventing the wheel.

 # soperator

 AI-powered agent that reads SOPs from Jira, Confluence, GitHub, or Markdown files — and executes or outlines infrastructure tasks.